Lashuk1729/Telecom-Customer-Churn/README.md

 - ___In addition, we proceeded to use techniques like Feature Importance & Feature Selection to see if we had any variables that were redundant & could be discarded in the process of building the models.___

-- ___Consequently, decided to use models like Logistic Regression, Random Forest, Decision Trees & Naïve-Bayes Classifier for this analysis.___
+- ___Consequently, decided to use models like Logistic Regression, Random Forest, Decision Trees & Naive-Bayes Classifier for this analysis.___

 - ___We split the data into train & test & built a model using each of these classifiers.___